 Hepascore is a biochemical severity scoring system based on liver function tests in predicting the extent of liver fibrosis/cirrhosis in patients with hepatitis C infection.
 Hepascore may also be applicable to other liver diseases and is being trialed for fatty liver disease and hepatitis B infe...

-Hepatic adenomas, also referred as hepatocellular adenomas, are benign liver tumors generally hormone induced.
+Hepatic adenomas, also referred to as hepatocellular adenomas, are benign, generally hormone-induced, liver tumors.
 The tumors are usually solitary, have a predilection for hemorrhage, and must be differentiated from other focal liver lesions.